Skye and Wester Ross attacks: Aftermath

-On 11 August, the man who had been arrested was charged with the murder of one man and the attempted murders of three others.
-It was confirmed that the 32-year-old woman and 63-year-old man were still in hospital with serious injuries, but that the 63-year-old woman had been released.
+On 11 August 2022, Finlay MacDonald was charged with the murder of his brother-in-law John McKinnon and the attempted murders of three others.
+It was confirmed that his 32-year-old wife Rowena McDonald and 63-year-old chiropractor John Donald MacKenzie were still in hospital with serious injuries, but that MacKenzie's 63-year-old wife Fay had been released.

-On 12 August, a 39-year-old man appeared at Inverness Sheriff Court.
+On 12 August 2022, MacDonald appeared at Inverness Sheriff Court.
 He made no plea and was remanded in custody.
 He faces a murder charge, and two charges of assault to severe injury, danger of life and attempted murder, and a third charge of assault to severe injury, permanent disfigurement and attempted murder.
+At the time his wife remained at Queen Elizabeth University Hospital in critical condition, whilst the 63-year-old man remained at Raigmore Hospital in serious condition.

-His wife was named as the 32-year-old woman who was the first to be attacked.
-She remains at Queen Elizabeth University Hospital in critical condition, whilst the 63-year-old man remains at Raigmore Hospital in serious condition.
+On 27 July 2023, at a hearing at the High Court in Glasgow, the date for MacDonald's trial was set for 14 May 2024.
+MacDonald plead not guilty to all charges, through his lawyer Shahid Latif.
+On 29 November 2024, MacDonald was found guilty and sentenced to life imprisonment with a minimum term of 28 years.